etc1290/Stembase/log.md

 	4. Collapse groups only when leave parent groups or second members
 	5. Show error when drag into the same source groups
 	6. Prevent right-click the contextmenu firing
-	7. Prevent data from moving to current parent groups

 ---
 	## 2023.06.26		version 0.7.7